pwp-app/steam-emoji-downloader/Readme.md

 If you want to build or deploy your own `Steam Emoji Extractor`, PLEASE MODIFY THE `CORS_HOST` CONSTANT IN `src/constants/urls.js`.

-Here's a eazy tool to build a cors proxy by using Cloudflare Worker:
+Here's a eazy tool to build your own cors proxy by Cloudflare Worker:

 [worker-cors](https://github.com/backrunner/worker-cors)